Invisalign Braces Teeth Straightening: 5 Important Things You Need to Know Before You Get Started

 A while ago I made a video on 5 things to know about Invisalign braces.
 I made it about a year into my treatment, capturing the earlier aspects of my experience.
-Aaand I filmed it in Romanian-so if you do speak the language, I’ll link it for you here.
+Aaand I filmed it in Romanian, to help expand the little existing information on Invisalign in my native country.

 Your teeth may turn yellow(er)!

 This one was a bit of a surprise for me, as I wasn’t informed it might be a possibility.
 And as I’ve had pearly whites ever since I can remember, it was definitely a noticeable change for me!
 (It was actually something I picked up on thanks to my Youtube videos).

 Would I still have opted for Invisalign braces if I’d known they might change my teeth color?
 The answer is absolutely YES!

 Because here’s the thing:

 My teeth had unfortunately started shifting from their previous position when I decided to go for Invisalign.
 So I’m sure that in time, things would have likely gotten even worse without the aligners.